 Size, Weight, and Portability

-Extra FeaturesWe’ve already discussed a lot of the most important considerations for picking a miter saw, but extra features can definitely add a level of convenience.
-For instance, laser lights can make it easier to see exactly where the blade will fall when you cut.
+Extra FeaturesWe’ve already discussed a lot of the most important considerations for picking a miter saw, but extra features can add a level of convenience.
+For instance, laser lights can make it easier to see where the blade will fall when you cut.

 Dust containment systems attempt to keep the sawdust out of your lungs and eyes and collect it into a small bag, making it easy to keep the mess contained.
 While these often don’t work as well as we’d hope, some saws feature a vacuum attachment port that works wonders when a vacuum is hooked up.

-On the cheaper side of the spectrum, the Metabo HTP C10FCGS was our pick for best value.
+On the cheaper side of the spectrum, the Metabo HTP C10FCGS was our pick for the best value.
 It’s dirt-cheap, lightweight, and easy to transport, and is covered by one of the best warranties in the business.
-But when you don’t mind breaking the bank for the best of the best, the Bosch GCM12SD is king.
+But when you don’t mind breaking the bank for the best of the best miter saw, the Bosch GCM12SD is king.
 This 12-inch sliding miter saw is built like a tank and features a 14-inch cutting capacity, slide-out supports, and a vacuum attachment to help keep the sawdust to a minimum.